 timestamp insertion using a read-modify-write method.
 When an outbound packet passes through

 the TX PTP Insert logic, the existing value in the correction field is located using the

 offset provided to the command port

-The current timestamp, TS’egress, (provided by the PTP Timer
+The egress timestamp, TS’egress, (provided by the PTP Timer

 The following table depicts the handling of the two PTP timestamp fields for each available timestamping mode.
-The Timestamp Field and Incoming Correction Field columns contain the values that should be seeded into outbound PTP frames by the user logic.
-The Outgoing Correction Field column is what is placed into the outbound Correction Field by the MRMAC logic.
+The timestamp field and incoming correction field columns contain the values that should be seeded into outbound PTP frames by the user logic.
+The outgoing correction field column is what is placed into the outbound correction field by the DCMAC Subsystem logic.

 |Mode||Timestamp Field||Incoming Correction Field||Outgoing Correction Field|

 From this table, it is apparent that the DCMAC Subsystem logic does not need to be aware of the selected timestamp mode, as it behaves the same way regardless of the selected mode.
 The user logic is responsible for setting appropriate initial timestamp values in both the Timestamp and correction fields of outbound PTP packets.